Chart Color Schemes

 Nunawading displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Nunawading, as per the latest Census, consisted of 68.9% houses and 31.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 73.0% houses and 26.9% other dwellings.
-Home ownership in Nunawading was at 33.4%, with mortgaged dwellings at 36.5% and rented ones at 30.1%.
-The median monthly mortgage repayment in the area was $2,167, below Melbourne metro's average of $2,200.
+Dwelling structure in Nunawading, as per the latest Census, consisted of 68.9% houses and 31.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 73.0% houses and 26.9% other dwellings.
+Home ownership in Nunawading stood at 33.4%, with mortgaged dwellings at 36.5% and rented ones at 30.1%.
+The median monthly mortgage repayment was $2,167, below Melbourne metro's average of $2,200.
 Median weekly rent in Nunawading was $391, compared to Melbourne metro's $410.
-Nationally, Nunawading's mortgage repayments were higher at $2,167 than the Australian average of $1,863, while rents were also higher at $391 than the national figure of $375.
+Nationally, Nunawading's mortgage repayments were higher at $2,167 against Australia's average of $1,863, while rents were also higher at $391 compared to the national figure of $375.

 Frequently Asked Questions - Housing